mattermost/docs/source/install/troubleshooting.rst

 **AD/LDAP users**

 - Password reset process should be done on the directory level instead of Mattermost UI since Mattermost pulls the information of the credentials from the LDAP directory.
-- If the LDAP user has issues with the password, they should get in touch with the LDAP administrator for further help.
+If you experience issues with your password for your LDAP log in, contact your organization's LDAP administrator for further help.

 **SSO users (OneLogin/Okta etc)**